keptn-sandbox/sumologic-service/README.md

 3. Quantize should be strictly defined as `query | quantize to [TIME INTERVAL] using [ROLLUP]` (this differs from how Sumo Logic quantize works.
 You need to be explicit here.
 Dropping [TIME INTERVAL] or `using` or `[ROLLUP]` won't work)

 Why so many rules?
 Because [Sumo Logic API does not support quantize in the query](https://api.sumologic.com/docs/#operation/runMetricsQueries).
-We have implemented a wrapper which mimics quantize which works well if you adhere to
+We have implemented a wrapper which mimics quantize which works well if you adhere to the above rules.

 ## Compatibility Matrix